CHEMICAL / HAZARDOUS MATERIAL SAFETY

 Each department is responsible for properly labeling, preparing, and safely accumulating all chemical wastes generated.
 Refer to SPPM 5.68 for chemical waste storage procedures.

 Each generator is responsible for minimizing chemical waste generation through prudent purchasing practices, product substitution, recycling, or reducing the amount of chemicals used by the department.

 Providing Hazard Data

-To facilitate safe and legal management of hazardous materials, each department is responsible for providing hazard information (i.e., a Safety Data Sheet) to EH&S upon request (see also SPPM 5.10).
+To facilitate safe and legal management of hazardous materials, each department is responsible for providing hazard information (i.e., a Safety Data Sheet) to the applicable EH&S or Facilities department upon request (see also SPPM 5.10).

 The waste generator is responsible for properly collecting chemical wastes in the following manner:

 - Place each chemical waste in a separate, leak-proof container that does not react with the substance.
 Usually this is the original container.
 The generator is responsible for supplying the waste containers.

 - Securely attach a proper lid on each container when not adding waste.

 - Do not combine different waste streams in the same container without permission from the applicable campus EH&S or Facilities departments.